mono-b/ymao/README.md

 # ymao

-A script to download music albums from Invidious (YT's frontend) and organize them in your music's directory interactively.
+A script to download music albums/playlists from Invidious (YT's frontend) and organizes them in your music's directory.
 It adds metadata by default and can optionally download album art covers and convert the audio files to `.ogg` for saving some space.

 !!
 IMPORTANT: YOU NEED TO ADD YOUR MUSIC DIR IN THE SCRIPT, OTHERWISE IT WON'T EXECUTE !!